gtm7712/team-project-d-2191-swen-261-11-d/docs/DesignDoc.md

 Piece has a Color (Red or White) and a type (Single or King) <br>
 Position is the row and space coordinate of a place on the board <br>
 Move is 2 positions that represent a starting and ending point of a piece during a move <br>

+### Utilities Tier
+Our Utilities includes Message, MoveValidator, and ValidationResult ValidationResult are the enums that MoveValidator returns <br>
+MoveValidator is something that takes model components and returns a value for the UI to use to determine what to do with the information given <br>
+Message is used to make messages to send to the JavaScript and display on the screen <br>
 ### Design Improvements
 What we Improved: we originally didn't have board hold a list of Rows and instead had it hold a double array of Spaces. <br>
 we updated our Board to hold a list of rows that held a list of spaces to better fit Object-Oriented Design.<br>